Five takeaways from Washington State’s truncated 2020 football season

 4. 2020 offered glimpses of the future

-While close to a dozen seniors are expected to take advantage of the NCAA’s free year of eligibility and return in 2021, the Cougars won’t hesitate to lean on a handful of players who’ll return as second-year true freshmen next season
+While close to a dozen seniors are expected to take advantage of the NCAA’s free year of eligibility and return in 2021, the Cougars won’t hesitate to lean on a handful of players who’ll return as second-year true freshmen next season.

 By virtue of transfers, injuries, opt-outs and COVID-19 issues, WSU fans got more than just a glimpse of the next generation, with freshmen making an impact on offense, defense and special teams.